 Ubiquity of Suppliers

 The ETG has done an incredible job of attracting active vendor members.
-It claims to the have the largest number of members of any fieldbus organization in the world.
+It claims to have the largest number of members of any fieldbus organization in the world.
 A quick scan of members on the ETG site shows there are 500+ vendor member companies offering EtherCAT products.

 Part of this success is due to the high performance of EtherCAT itself.
 Another part is due to the openness of ETG, free ETG membership, and royalty-free implementation of EtherCAT.

-The result from having so many vendor members is that machine builders have many, many different product options to choose from.
+The result of having many vendor members is that machine builders have many, many different product options to choose from.
 They are not tied into one large vendor which carries cost and obsolescence risks.
 EtherCAT customers have many options regarding controls, drives, I/O, encoders, safety, etc. Performance aside, the rapidly increasing number of EtherCAT products becomes an important advantage to machine builders.

 Value – Price to Performance ratio